-Five Interesting Ways to Say Thank You in Portuguese
+Five Authentic Ways to Say Thank You in Portuguese

 Saying thank you in Brazilian Portuguese requires more than a simple obrigado that you may have learned from your teacher or textbook.

 It’s much like saying hello.
-Depending on the formality of the situation, the person you’re talking to, and the level of gratitude you want to express, you will want a different form of saying thank you.
+Depending on the formality of the situation, the person you’re talking to, and the level of gratitude you want to express, you will want a different form of saying it.

-Luckily, you can learn five interesting new ways to do it in Brazilian Portuguese in this article.
+Luckily, you can learn five interesting new ways to do it in this article.

 I’m going to repeat this one just to make sure you get this right: if you are a man you say obrigado, and you would say obrigada as a woman.